chassing/linux-sysadmin-interview-questions/README.md

 * What happens if I type TAB-TAB?
 * What command will show the available disk space on the Unix/Linux system?
 * What command is used to lookup DNS records?
-* What Unix/Linux commands will alter a file's ownership, file's permissions?
+* What Unix/Linux commands will alter a files ownership, files permissions?
 * What does the permission 0750 on a file mean?
 * What does the permission 0750 on a directory mean?
 * How to add a new system user without login permissions?